prabha-2/strapi/README.md

-# Strapi CMS – Local Setup Project
+# Strapi local setup and sample content type

 ## What is Strapi?
 Strapi is an open-source headless CMS that helps developers build APIs quickly without worrying about backend boilerplate.
 Content is managed through an Admin Panel and delivered via REST or GraphQL APIs.